Why do I have irritation in my skin folds? Can Lume help me?

 If this condition is what motivated you to begin using Lume, please seriously consider these tips before starting.

 Wash the affected area with a good soap-substitute cleansing bar and dry your skin very throughly.
 Some find a blow dryer on a cool setting to work great.
 Sydnet bars are coconut derived synthetic detergent (soap substitute) bars that are far less harsh on your skin.
 The pH of soap is 9 and that doesn't’ promote healthy skin the way a lower pH, acid mantle preserving cleansing bars does.
 Dove is an example of such a bar.

 - Consider using clotrimazole, an anti-fungal cream found at any local pharmacy two times a day.
 (See photo) It’s especially important after bathing and before bed.
 If your condition begins to improve after 2-3 days of use, this is GOOD NEWS.
 Continue to use it for 10 days.
 You can add 1% hydrocortisone cream at bedtime mixed with the clotrimazole if your skin is more chronically inflamed.
 You can safely use both creams for 10 days and then continue to use them periodically a few times a week to keep it at bay.
 If after a few days, your skin condition doesn’t begin to improve, then see your doctor.
-She needs to take a look and might consider oral medication that is more potent and works more quickly.
+They need to take a look and may consider prescribing an oral medication that is more potent and works more quickly.

 Lume only after your skin condition has improved and no more irritation remains.
 Lume will not reverse or improve intertrigo that is in full swing prior to use and here is why: